How to Become a Naval Officer

 A Navy officer must assume a variety of duties at sea, in the air and ashore.
 Officers must be physically fit, at least 19 years old and U.S. citizens.

-Programs leading to a commission as a Navy officer include the Navy Reserve Officers Training Corps and the U.S. Naval Academy.
-There are also direct commissioning programs for other qualified candidates.
+Programs leading to a commission as a Navy officer include the Naval Reserve Officers Training Corps, the U.S. Naval Academy, direct commissioning programs, and enlisted-to-officer commissioning programs.

-The Navy Reserve Officers Training Corps program offers tuition and other financial benefits at more than 60 of the country's leading colleges and universities.
-Two- and four-year subsidized scholarships are offered.
-Participants also receive a monthly cash allowance.
+The Naval Reserve Officers Training Corps program offers tuition and other financial benefits at more than 60 U.S. colleges and universities.
+The NROTC offers subsidized scholarships along with monthly cash allowances.

 U.S. Naval Academy

 The U.S. Naval Academy provides a four-year undergraduate education and leads to a bachelor's degree and a commission as a Navy or Marine Corps officer.
-Students are paid a monthly salary while attending the academy.
+Students received a monthly salary while attending the academy.
 Students must be single with no children and must serve on active duty for at least five years after graduation, depending on follow-on training and designation.
-Admission to the Naval Academy is made through nominations from U.S. senators, representatives, the president and vice president of the United States and the secretary of the Navy.
+Admission to the Naval Academy is made through nominations by U.S. senators, representatives, the president or vice president of the United States, or the secretary of the Navy.

 Nuclear Propulsion Officer Candidate Program

-The Nuclear Propulsion Officer Candidate Program is for college juniors and seniors (and graduates up to the age of 31) pursuing a bachelor's degree in physics, chemistry, mathematics or an engineering discipline.
-College graduates with a bachelor's or higher degree also may qualify for the program.
+The Nuclear Propulsion Officer Candidate Program is for college juniors and seniors pursuing a bachelor's degree in physics, chemistry, mathematics or an engineering discipline.
+College graduates with a bachelor's or higher degree up to age 31 also may qualify for the program.
 The only Navy requirement is that the student maintain excellent grades in required subjects and earn a degree.
-While in the program, the student can enjoy many of the same benefits received by regular Navy officers.
+While in the program, the student can enjoy many of the same benefits received by regular Navy officers, including a salary.
 Upon graduation from college, graduates begin their naval officer training at Officer Candidate School (OCS) in Pensacola, Florida.

 Warrant Officers

-The Warrant Officer Program is open to all enlisted Navy people with the rank of chief petty officer or above and have completed at least 12 years of naval service.
+The Warrant Officer Program is open to all enlisted Navy people with the rank of chief petty officer or above who have completed at least 14 years of naval service.
 Warrant officers are senior to all enlisted chief petty officers and junior to all ensigns.

 Limited Duty Officers